How Long Does Conveyancing Take?

 The time is dependent on various factors including whether you are buying or selling, and if you’re part of a property chain.
 Leasehold properties may also take longer to process as well due to the extra paperwork involved.
 This means that the conveyancing solicitor you choose is one of the most important decisions.

 From conveyancing with no chain to why it can take so long, this guide covers everything you need to know.

 The table below breaks down the conveyancing process into its most basic steps, highlighting how long each stage takes.

 |Arranging a mortgage||4 weeks|

 |Average time for the conveyancing process||8-12 weeks|

 Why Does Conveyancing Take So Long?

-Reasons conveyancing can take a long time
+Reasons conveyancing can take so long:

-- Bad survey results - Your property survey could return bad results which will bring things to a halt.
+- Bad survey results - Your property survey could return adverse results which will bring things to a halt.
 It’ll take extra time to see if you can negotiate your offer, get further expert advice or pull out of the purchase.